 The CM application with the capability to access to all APIs provided by the OpenCMAPI enabler.

 The non-CM application is an external entity that has the capability to access to only a subset of APIs provided by the OpenCMAPI enabler.

-In the case of a browser application, it will use CMAPI-3 interface.
+Web applications using the WebAPI binding of the interfaces.

 Device(s)

 The OpenCMAPI manages the network access connectivity through the device.
 The interface between the device and the OpenCMAPI Connection Management component is out of scope for the OpenCMAPI enabler and depends on what the device implementation provides (e.g. device driver calls, AT commands, messages).